Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs

 We have demonstrated that a two-component spin--orbit-coupled (SOC) BEC possesses an intrinsic geometric obstruction that prevents the simultaneous flattening of Berry curvature along the independent phase directions $\phi_{\pm}$.
 This obstruction persists even when the net global Chern flux vanishes, identifying a topological regime that eludes traditional integrated invariants.

-The extended parameter space $M = T^{2}_{\mathrm{BZ}}\times S^{1}_{\phi_{+}}\times S^{1}_{\phi_{-}}$, equipped with the natural Kaluza--Klein metric $g_M$ induced by synthetic gauge fields, carries a metric connection $\nabla^{C}$ with totally skew-symmetric torsion.
-The harmonic part of this torsion represents a mixed cohomology class $[\omega]$ with mixed tensor rank $r=1$ for any generic configuration where the individual Berry curvature classes are non-trivial.
-Due to the one-dimensionality of $H^{2}(T^{2}_{\mathrm{BZ}})$, these classes are necessarily proportional, forcing $[\omega]$ to take the form of a single simple tensor.
-Crucially, we have shown that the non-vanishing Berry curvature acts as a geometric obstruction to the integrability of the horizontal distribution, ensuring the vanishing of the obstruction kernel $\mathcal{K}=0$.
-Consequently, the bound $r^{\sharp}=1$ holds directly for the physical metric $g_M$.
+The extended parameter space $M = T^{2}_{\mathrm{BZ}}\times S^{1}_{\phi_{+}}\times S^{1}_{\phi_{-}}$, equipped with the Kaluza--Klein metric $g_M$ induced by synthetic gauge fields, carries a metric connection $\nabla^{C}$ with totally skew-symmetric torsion.
+The harmonic part of this torsion represents a mixed cohomology class $[\omega]$ with mixed tensor rank $r=1$.
+The non-vanishing Berry curvature imposes an algebraic constraint on the vertical parallel 1-forms that is incompatible with the cohomological structure of $[\omega]$, ensuring $\mathcal{K}=0$ and $r^{\sharp}=1$.